Wrist Pain From Lifting: All Your Questions Answered

 • Use Wrist Wraps

 Whether you’re looking to prevent wrist pain while lifting or nurse your wrist back to fitness, these wrist wraps are the perfect companion.
-They’re anti-slip and super comfortable, and they keep your wrist in form and shield it from the brunt of the weight.
+They’re anti-slip and super comfortable, and they keep your wrist in form and shield it from excess stress.

 If you’re already experiencing pain, here’s how you can nurse your wrist back to full fitness:

-If you feel any sharp pain that just won’t go away, it’s time to suspend any lifting and call your doctor.
+If you feel any sharp pain that is worsening or just won’t go away, it’s time to suspend any lifting that stresses the specific area and call your doctor.
 No need to panic, but it’s safer to describe exactly how you feel to your doctor and they’ll know what to do.
-It could be a simple matter like an ice pack or you might have to get an x-ray.
+It could be a simple matter like an ice pack or it could be serious and you might have to get an x-ray.

-Once finished with the doctor and if your wrist is healing and feeling better, it’s good to start some mild exercises.
-Consult with your doctor, but as you get stronger, it’s better to start stretching and warming your wrists up to avoid a recurrence and hasten the healing too.
-Still no weights until your doctor says it’s okay.
+Once finished with the doctor and if your wrist is healing and feeling better, it’s good to start some basic exercises.
+Start stretching and warming your wrists prior to activity up to avoid a recurrence and hasten the healing too

 We already mentioned wrist wraps as a way to help prevent wrist pain, but it’s also great for treatment.
 If you’re feeling confident enough to get back into the gym, take it easy for a start.
 Don’t go anywhere near your max and use wrist wraps.
-Wraps reduce the amount of work your wrist has to do and lets you ease into heavier weights as you progress.
+Wraps reduce the amount of stress on your wrist ligaments and let you easily cope with heavier weights.

 FAQ